delveccj/CSC395_Fall24/dos_fun/readme.md

-This sounds like a fun and educational project!
-Let’s create the two parts: a **Flask server with logging and diagnostics** and a **script to simulate a DDOS attack**.
-These will provide your students with clear insights into how the server performs under stress.

----

 ## **1. Flask Server with Diagnostics**
 Here’s a Flask server with an endpoint that logs response times and the server's resource state.